bigjeager/bert_ner/README.md

 | total | 42770 | 1842 | 1307 | 1342 | 751 | 1838 | 257 | 922 | 346 |

 # Feature based
-we apply the feature-based approach by extracting the activations from one or more layers without fine-tuning any parameters of BERT.
-These contextual embeddings are used as input to a randomly initialized two-layer 768-dimensional BiLSTM before the classification layer.
+"we apply the feature-based approach by extracting the activations from one or more layers without fine-tuning any parameters of BERT.
+These contextual embeddings are used as input to a randomly initialized two-layer 768-dimensional BiLSTM before the classification layer."

 ## Result
 | model | source | f1 | diff |